altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Show modal logic
    - Compute liberated space
    - Delete
-- Temporary list of tags for pivs that are in the upload queue.
-- (server) default geotagging enabled
 - Stop flickering when opening FAB or clicking on "done".
 - Remove edit & delete tag buttons after cancel or when tapping anywhere else
 - Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"